What does a clinical rehabilitation counselor do?

 Do you offer online or night courses?

 If COVID-19 allows, students are expected to attend the spring and fall semesters in person.
 Two summer classes are held online.
 Class schedules vary across semesters, and typically one or two classes are held in the evenings.

 Can I attend part-time?

 Yes.
 Students may complete their coursework on a part-time basis.
 The program of study for part-time students may last up to four years.
 Contact the division for more information.

 Which licensures can I apply for once I graduate?

-Licensures and/or credentials may be attained based on the interests of the student, such as the Licensed Professional Counselor (LPC), Certified Rehabilitation Counselor (CRC), National Certified Counselor (NCC), Licensed Mental Health Counselor (LMHC), Licensed Clinical Addiction Specialist (LCAS), etc.
+Licensures and/or credentials may be attained based on the interests of the student, such as the Licensed Clinical Mental Health Counselor (LCMHC), Certified Rehabilitation Counselor (CRC), National Certified Counselor (NCC), Licensed Clinical Addiction Specialist (LCAS), etc.

 Can I transfer credits from another institution?

 We do accept transfer credit hours, but there are stipulations.
 The course must be a graduate-level class, the grade for the course(s) you wish to transfer must be a B or higher, and the course(s) cannot be a pass/fail class.
 We do not accept more than 20% of the total credit requirements for the program from another institution (approximately 4 classes).
 Pending your acceptance into the program, the faculty would need a copy of your official transcript and the syllabi for the courses that you would like to transfer to evaluate the objectives and learning outcomes of those courses to make sure they meet the requirements for this program.

 Many students in our program work part-time while attending school full time.
 It takes good time management skills and organization, but it is possible.